 Qualifications – If you have any qualifications that are relevant to the role you’re applying for, shout out about them.
 For example, if you have a food hygiene certificate and are working as a chalet cook, it’s worth sharing.
 If you have little relevant experience, you might want to give a quick overview of your academic background, too — for example, your degree or A-Levels.

-Quick tip: Your CV is your first impression on recruiters, so it's vital to avoid spelling and grammar mistakes.
-Use a free writing assistant tool, such as Grammarly, to double-check your accuracy.
+Quick tip: Your CV is your first impression on recruiters, so it’s vital to avoid spelling and grammar mistakes.
+Use our CV builder, to double-check your accuracy.

 Core skills section